Gang Wang

 Executive Leadership

-Dr. Gang Wang is the Madeline Duncan Rolland Associate Professor in the Department of Management at Florida State University’s College of Business.
+Dr. Gang Wang is the Madeline Duncan Rolland Professor in the Department of Management at Florida State University’s College of Business.
 He also is the doctoral program director for the organizational behavior and human resources (OBHR) and strategy majors in the Ph.D. in Business Administration program.

 His research focuses on how leadership can increase individual, team and organizational effectiveness.
 Specifically, he is interested in roles played by leader behavior, emotion and human capital in follower motivation and performance, team process and performance, and firm financial performance.
 His research has appeared in journals such as Journal of Applied Psychology, Leadership Quarterly and Group and Organization Management